Warpten/DBFilesClient.NET/README.md

 > Speed measurements as of commit f3d097706200a8f50b2236d3f68877e310e1f141
 >
-> Measurements were made on an i3-2310M with 8 Gb of DDR3 RAM.
+> Measurements were made on an i3-2310M with 8 GB of DDR3 RAM (HDD).

 ```
 File name                        Average time to load     Minimum time       Maximum time       Record count